WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 #### `-D` or `--deactivation-time` option

 This will set the deactivation time of the irrigation.
 After the activation time step is elapsed, the AWS will be deactivated and all the hardware devices turned off.
-These will remain turned off for the specified time.
+These remain turned off for the specified time.

 The time parameter is an integer measured in **milliseconds**.
 The default activation time is 10 minutes (600 seconds = 600'000 milliseconds).